 There is nothing more invasive than a state agency knocking on your door and asking you for access to your life.
-Add to that the fact that you are also being suspected of abusing and/or neglecting your children and the stress associated with your CPS encounters is magnified.
+Add to that the fact that you are also being suspected of abusing and/or neglecting your children, and the stress associated with your CPS encounters is magnified.
 Just how detailed could their investigation end up being?
 Can they enter your home?
 Could they take photos or even remove your or your children’s belongings?
 What about medical records and school information for your child?
 Today’s blog post from the Law Office of Bryan Fagan will seek to answer those pertinent questions.

-Access to your home is predicated on providing CPS with permission to enter
+Access to your home is predicated on providing CPS with permission to enter.

-A home in need of major repairs or one that is extremely dirty is generally speaking the type of home that will result in a report that does not end up in your favor.
+A home in need of major repairs or extremely dirty is generally speaking the type of home that will result in a report that does not end up in your favor.
 Holes in the walls or toilets that overflow when flushed can generally be repaired with only a bit of money and effort expended.
 Understand that the photos they take could end up being used against you in court if it comes to it.

 Can CPS take photos of your child?

 CPS can take photos of any injuries that they can see after interviewing your child.
 You will need to grant CPS permission to speak to your child, whether at home or in your child’s school or daycare.
-Keep in mind that CPS will also be looking to see how well nourished your child is or if he or she appears sick or unclean.
+Keep in mind that CPS will also be looking to see how well-nourished your child is or if he or she appears sick or unclean.
 Your child’s general appearance will be viewed as a major indicator of your ability to care for your child on a day in and day out basis.

 What about medical and school records?
 Can CPS request those as well?

 Prior history with CPS will also impact your current CPS case.
-If you or anyone else in your household has had a history of CPS involvement then research will be done into the type of case yours was and how long ago it occurred.
+If you or anyone else in your household has had a history of CPS involvement, research will be done into the type of case yours was and how long ago it occurred.
 Your behavior in those cases will be especially relevant.
 Did you cooperate with the investigation?
 Did you obstruct the investigation and generally act poorly?
 How well did you address the safety concerns that the agency had?
 Fixing a problem with the assistance of CPS will generally cause you to look good in the eyes of a CPS investigator.

 What happens after the CPS Case concludes?